Linguistic Neuron Overlap Patterns to Facilitate Cross-lingual Transfer on Low-resource Languages: Methodology

 \subsubsection{Overlap Neuron Identification}

-First, we identify neurons $\mathcal{T}_k$ associated with specific languages $L_k$.
-Unlike existing work \cite{a30,a50} using LAPE \cite{a15} to identify neurons with high activation probability for one language but low for others, which is less effective to detect neuron relationships across languages, we identify neurons $\mathcal{T}_k$ for each language $L_k$ based their activation frequency.
-Let $f_{k,j}$ denote the activation frequency of neuron $n_j$ when processing tokens of language $L_k$.
+First, we identify neurons $\mathcal{T}_k$ associated with each language $L_k$.
+Unlike existing work \cite{a30,a50} using \textbf{L}anguage \textbf{A}ctivation \textbf{P}robability \textbf{E}ntropy (LAPE) \cite{a15} to identify neurons with high activation probability for one language but low for others, which is less effective to capture neuron relationships across languages, we identify neurons set $\mathcal{T}_k$ based on activation frequency.
+Let $f_{k,j}$ denote the activation frequency of neuron $n_j$ when processing tokens from language $L_k$.
 Neurons with the top $\tau \cdot N$ activation frequencies are selected into $\mathcal{T}_k$ based on a threshold $\tau$.